notjitin-1994/smartslate-polaris/docs/README.md

 ## 🏗️ Project Overview

-SmartSlate is a modern Next.js 14 application designed for learning platform lead capture and product showcase.
+Smartslate is a modern Next.js 14 application designed for learning platform lead capture and product showcase.
 The project features:

 - **Next.js 14** with App Router and TypeScript
 - **Supabase** integration for database and authentication